lpatmo/musical-wordle/README.md

 ### How to pull the latest changes from upstream main so that it lands inside your fork

+1. `git checkout main`
-`git pull upstream main`
+2. `git pull upstream main`
    This assumes that `upstream` refers to the main repo at https://github.com/lpatmo/musical-wordle.git which you can check if you type `git remote -v`

+If you're in a branch and you want your branch to get the latest updates, do:

+3. `git checkout [BRANCH]
+4. `git rebase main`

 ### How to pull and run the changes of a forked branch for a PR that you are reviewing